 Hence, for all intents and purposes, Malta is not a tax haven.

-Why Do People Categorize Malta as a Tax Haven?
+Why Do People Categorise Malta as a Tax Haven?

-Many people count Malta among tax haven countries.
-There could be several reasons for it.
-They could simply be uninformed and may think every tax-free or tax-friendly country is a tax haven, or may consider Malta a tax haven because of its citizenship by investment program (since several CBI countries are tax-free).
+Most people are simply uninformed.
+Many think every tax-free or tax-friendly country is a tax haven or may consider Malta a tax haven because of its former CBI program (since several CBI countries are tax-free).

-They may also consider it a tax haven owing to several benefits it provides to foreign companies and shareholders.
+They may also consider Malta a tax haven owing to several benefits it provides to foreign companies and shareholders.

 Following its accession to the EU, Malta had to restructure its offshore financial services sector to conform to EU legislation.